Dallas Museum of Art: Management

 In 2013, the Dallas Museum of Art instituted free admission and a free membership program.

 In September 2015, Maxwell Anderson stepped down as director, and was succeeded by Walter Elcock, president of the DMA's board.

+Looted art controversies

+In 2021, the museum returned a 10th century statue to Nepal where it was reinstalled in the temple from which it had been looted.

+The museum lists 196 artworks on the Nazi Era Provenance Internet Portal.